Watch this space for highlights of these activities!

 Tony Hill, chair of the Tower Bell Foundation (then known as the City Hall Carillon Committee), speaks at an August 2002 press conference to announce the bell concerts for the Twins.
 At right is Mayor R.T.
 Rybak.

 BELFRY VISIT - Tony Hill, Chair of the Tower Bell Foundation, visits Gordon Slater, Dominion Carillonneur of Canada, in his player's nest in the Peace Tower of the Houses of Parliament in Ottawa.
-Slater has been Canada's official carillonneur since age 27.
+Slater served as Canada's official carillonneur from age 27 until his retirement three decades later.
 At right is the clavier, by which Slater rings the carillon's 53 bells.
 The room is below the clock in the photo below.

-A BELLFOUNDER FROM DOWN UNDER - Hervey Bagot, head of Bagot Bellfoundries in Australia, visited our tower during a tour of Midwestern bell facilities in June 1999.
+A BELLFOUNDER FROM DOWN UNDER - Hervey Bagot of Bagot Bellfoundries in Australia, inspects our chime during a tour of the United States

 A VISITOR FROM THE OTHER TWIN - David Johnson, carillonneur of House of Hope Presbyterian Church in St. Paul, inspects some of the bells at our installation in Minneapolis, including the smallest bell, in August 2004.